Chemical Reaction Engineering

 Need information on activation energy

-Sensitivity to temperature for fixed concentrations (C_A^a is constant)
+Sensitivity to temperature for fixed concentrations (CAa is constant)

-k_U increases more rapidly than k_D with increase in temperature
+kU increases more rapidly than kD with increase in temperature

-Reaction should be carried out at lower temperature to maximize S_{D/U}
+Reaction should be carried out at lower temperature to maximize SD/U

 The temperature should not be very low as it might affect reaction extent.
 Reaction may not proceed at low temperature.